microsoft/azure-health-data-services-workshop/Challenge-09 - MedTech service/Readme.md

 ## Step 4 Configure Azure roles for MedTech service access

-Now you will configure permissions so that MedTech service can securely connect with FHIR service and the Event Hub from Step 1.
-Continue with [the instructions for granting access](https://docs.microsoft.com/en-us/azure/healthcare-apis/iot/deploy-iot-connector-in-azure#granting-medtech-service-access) through to the end and then return here when finished.
+Now you will configure permissions so that MedTech service can securely connect with FHIR service and the Event Hub from Step 1 in this challenge.
+Continue with [the instructions for granting access](https://docs.microsoft.com/en-us/azure/healthcare-apis/iot/deploy-iot-connector-in-azure#granting-medtech-service-access) through to the end of the page and then return here when finished.

 ## Step 5 [BONUS] - Set up IoT Mapping Tool